AIPI510/aipi510-fall24/README.md

 python api_nps.py
 ```

-Follow instructions as prompted in the terminal, follwing guidelines for field inputs.
+Follow instructions as prompted in the terminal, following guidelines for field inputs.